-Whilst it’s good practice to show due diligence when choosing an IT recycling partner, there’s currently no formal obligation to have a contract in place with your chosen Data Processor.
-But this is all set to change.
-Under the GDPR it will be illegal to not have a formal contract or Service Level Agreement (SLA) in place with your chosen partner.
+Whilst it’s good practice to show due diligence when choosing an IT recycling partner, there used to be no formal obligation to have a contract in place with your chosen Data Processor.
+But this has changed.
+Under the GDPR it is illegal to not have a formal contract or Service Level Agreement (SLA) in place with your chosen partner.

 So, what should you be doing to prevent non-compliance and hefty fines?

-If you’re already complying with the DPA then chances are you already have some strict policies in place.
-But this doesn’t mean that just because you comply with DPA regulation, you’re automatically going to be compliant under the new GDPR law.
+If previously you complied with the DPA then chances are you already have some strict policies in place.
+But this doesn’t mean that just because you complied with DPA regulation, you’re automatically going to be compliant under the new GDPR law.

-Whilst a number of the GDPR’s main principles are similar to those in the Data Protection Act, as we’ve seen, there will inevitably be some new elements and significant enhancements – meaning you may have to do some things differently.
+Whilst a number of the GDPR’s main principles are similar to those in the Data Protection Act, as we’ve seen, there are inevitably some new elements and significant enhancements – meaning you may have to do some things differently.

-They suggest a number of things you should be starting to do to get yourself ready for the change:
+They suggest a number of things you should now be doing:

-Ensure that decision makers and key people in your school are aware that the DPA is changing to the GDPR – they need to appreciate the impact it will have and how the new legislation will affect schools.
+Ensure that decision makers and key people in your school are aware that the DPA has now changed to the GDPR – they need to appreciate the impact it has and how the new legislation affects schools.

 Information you hold

 Organise an information audit and document what personal staff and student data you hold, where it came from and who you share it with.

 Communicating privacy information